ibm-apiconnect/pot/labs/lab6.md

 1. Click the link for the `inventory` product.

-	{% include note.html content="
-        This product was automatically created during creation of the Inventory LoopBack application.
+	{% include note.html content="This product was automatically created during creation of the Inventory LoopBack application.
     " %}

 1. Edit the Product Info & Contact details: